thekalipo/Vehicle-Flow-Computation/README.md

 ```
 $ cd path/to/program
-$ python main.py
+$ python main.py <number of video to use>
 ```

+The number of video goes from 0 to 2 in our specific case, but you can add new videos in the first condition of `main.py`.
+For new videos you'll need to specify the name of the video, whose file needs to be on the same folder, and select the positions of two lines and the distance between them.

 ## Modularity

 The program is structured in a way that is easy to add or modify any part of it.
-If you'd like to use a different detector or a different tracker model, you can simply choose a different class or, if new, add your new class on the `classes.py` file and make use of the modularity.
+If you'd like to use a different detector or a different tracker model, you can simply extend one of the classes of the `classes.py` file and make use of the modularity.
 All classes are independent, a tracker can work con different detectors and vice-versa.

 ----